2022 Kyrgyzstan–Tajikistan clashes: Previous clashes

 A border conflict started between Kyrgyzstan and Tajikistan on 28 April 2021.
 The events surrounding the conflict's outbreak are disputed, but clashes reportedly began due to an old water dispute between the two countries, near the Vorukh enclave.
-Some sources report an immediate reason for the conflict was the dissatisfaction of the local population with the installation of surveillance cameras near Kyrgyzstan–Tajikistan border.
-At least 55 people were killed in the events and more than 40,000 civilians were displaced.

 On 3 May 2021, both countries completed the withdrawal of troops from the border, and on 18 May 2021, officials in both countries announced that they had agreed to joint security controls along their disputed border.
 Apart from a small-scale incident on 9 July 2021, the ceasefire held until January 2022.

 Timeline

 Sporadic clashes

-On 27 January 2022, clashes resulted in the deaths of two civilians and the wounding of several more.
+On 27 January 2022, clashes resulted in the deaths of two Tajik civilians and the wounding of several more on both sides of the contested border.
 Tajikistan's State Committee for National Security said in a statement that ten of its citizens were injured, six of them servicemen, the rest civilians.
 On the other side, Kyrgyzstan's Health Ministry said that at least 11 of its citizens were being treated for moderately serious injuries.
 Kyrgyzstan authorities stated that the blocking of a road between the provincial center of Batken and the Kyrgyz village of Isfana by Tajik citizens was the cause of the clashes.

 On 10 March, an armed incident between border guards at the Kyrgyzstan–Tajikistan border, in the area of Teskey, Batken District, killed a Tajik border guard.
 Following the incident, officials from the Batken Region in Kyrgyzstan and the Sughd Region in Tajikistan held talks.

 According to Tajik sources, a border clash occurred on 3 June after Kyrgyz soldiers crossed the Kyrgyzstan–Tajikistan border close to Vorukh.
 Two weeks later, on 14 June, a Tajik border guard was killed and three others injured in a clash with Kyrgyz border troops.